 Caution regarding forward-looking information

-Our expectations and plans regarding Cigar Lake, including our expected share of 2013 production and capital costs, are forward-looking information.
+Our expectations and plans regarding Cigar Lake, including our expected share of 2014 production, achievement of the full production rate of 18 million pounds by 2018, and capital costs, are forward-looking information.
 They are based on the assumptions and subject to the material risks discussed here, and specifically on these assumptions and risks:

 - there are no labour disputes or shortages